traplol/malang/README.md

 Functions can be defined and bound to a name, assigned to a variable, or used as a value in an expression.
 The main difference between binding to a name and to a variable is a function bound to a name can share that name with other bound functions if their parameter types differ.

+See [BUILTINS](BUILTINS.md) for a list of builtin and always availble functions.

 ```
 # Binds to 'hello' with with no parameters